ashpursglove/ashs_construction_calculator/README.md

-# Construction Cost Calculator
+/# Construction Cost Calculator
-### A local-first construction estimator for people who have stared at a spreadsheet long enough to realise it is lying.
+### A local-first construction estimator for engineers who have seen things.
+Bad things.
+Mostly spreadsheets.

 ---

 ## What Is This?

-This is a **desktop construction cost calculator** built in **Python + PyQt5** for doing early-stage quantity and cost estimates **without**:
+This is a **desktop construction cost calculator** built in **Python + PyQt5** for producing early-stage quantities and costs **without**:

-- spreadsheets that slowly mutate into folklore
+- spreadsheets held together by merged cells and hope
-- cloud tools that require an account, a verification email, and forgiveness
+- cloud tools that require a login, a subscription, and an emotional support ticket
-- vendor software that assumes your site is flat, square, and blessed
+- vendor software that assumes your site is flat, square, and morally pure
-- estimates based on “it was about this much last time”
+- estimates that begin with “it should be roughly…”

 It runs locally.
 It works offline.
-If your internet is down, this does not care.
+It does not care about your Wi-Fi, your VPN, or your password manager having a moment.

 ---

 ## What This Does

 The application is split into focused calculator tabs.
-Each tab does *one job*, correctly, without opinions.
+Each tab has one job.
+It does that job.
+It does not branch out into opinions.

-The **Summary** tab aggregates everything and does not ask how you feel about the result.
+The **Summary** tab aggregates everything and presents the result without sympathy.

 ### Breeze Block Calculator
 - Straight walls, curved walls, raceway reactors
-- Uses real block sizes and pallet counts
+- Uses real block dimensions and pallet counts
 - Calculates:
   - wall areas
   - block quantities
   - pallet counts
-  - leftover blocks you will argue about later
+  - leftover blocks that will absolutely be “kept for later”
-- Default pricing included, overridable because reality always disagrees
+- Default pricing included, overridable because pricing is a social construct

 ### Sweet Sand Calculator
 - Racetrack-shaped reactor bases
-- Flat fill plus corner fillets (because corners exist, despite drawings)
+- Flat fill plus corner fillets (because corners exist in reality)
 - Density-based mass calculation
 - Cost per tonne to total cost
-- Geometry that reflects how things are actually built, not how brochures imagine them
+- Geometry that reflects how things are actually built, not how drawings suggest they might be

 ### Concrete Works
 - Slabs, strip footings, walls, isolated footings
-- Volume, reinforcement mass, and cost breakdowns
+- Volume, reinforcement mass, cost breakdowns
-- No hidden coefficients
+- No hidden factors
-- No “multiply by 1.3 just in case” magic
+- No “multiply by 1.2 because vibes”

 ### Land Preparation
 - Bulk excavation
 - Trenches
 - Compaction by lifts and passes
-- Models how annoying compaction really is
+- Explicitly models how annoying compaction really is
-- Produces numbers you can defend in a meeting without sweating
+- Produces numbers you can say out loud in a meeting without apologising

 ### Manpower
 - Trade-based workforce modelling
 - Normal hours and overtime
 - Overtime factors that acknowledge labour laws exist
 - Mobilisation, demobilisation, overheads
-- Outputs total man-hours and cost without assuming people are machines
+- Outputs man-hours and cost without assuming humans are interchangeable units

 ### Equipment & Machinery
-- Per-machine breakdowns
+- Per-machine rows
 - Hire rate, utilisation, fuel burn
 - Fuel cost, mobilisation, overheads
-- Produces an actual breakdown instead of a suspicious round number
+- Produces an actual breakdown instead of a suspiciously round number

 ### Summary
 - Aggregates everything
 - Auto-recalculates after project load
 - Single source of truth
-- Exports a **proper PDF report** that looks deliberate
+- Exports a **proper PDF report** that looks like someone meant it

 ---